4.1. License Management¶

 4.4.2.
 Column Visibility¶

-Users can select various columns and adjust their view according to their needs.
+Users can select various columns and adjust their view according to their needs by clicking the gear wheel in the top right corner of any table.

 4.4.3.
 Asset Labels¶